zeropoolnetwork/zeropool-frontend/README.md

 - netstat -ano | findstr :8545
 - taskkill /PID [Process Id] /F

+If you want to define your seed phrase, change it in `deps/pool-evm-single-l1/hardhat.config.json`

 # Available Scripts

 In the project directory, you can run: